Amityadav9/RAG-Collections/Database-routing-rag/README.md

 # 📠 Local RAG Agent with Database Routing

-A powerful Retrieval-Augmented Generation (RAG) system that intelligently routes queries to specialized databases and provides comprehensive answers using local AI models.
+A powerful Retrieval-Augmented Generation (RAG) system that intelligently routes queries to specialized databases and provides comprehensive answers using local AI models

 ## 🌟 Features